-I get many more emails than I am able to answer, so have created this page in order to offer some general answers to questions that I am commonly asked and in the hope of saving time for everyone 😀
+We receive many more emails than we are able to answer, so have created this page in order to offer some general answers to questions that we are commonly asked and in the hope of saving time for everyone.

-Can you come and speak at our conference / workshop / study day?
+Can Sara come and speak at our conference / workshop / study day?

-I would love to, though I get lots more invitations for speaking engagements than I am able to accept, so please ask me as early as possible, send as much information as you can (dates, location, topics, times, budget etc) and understand that (a) I am really busy, so it may not be possible on this occasion and (b) I am working completely independently, which is great because it means that no-one else is constraining what I say or influencing the information that I can provide, but I do usually need to charge a professional fee.
+Sara would love to, though she receives lots more invitations for speaking engagements than she is able to accept, so please ask as early as possible, send as much information as you can (dates, location, topics, times, budget etc) and understand that (a) Sara is busy, so it may not be possible on this occasion and (b) Sara works completely independently and will charge a professional fee.

-How far ahead do we need to book you?
+How far ahead do we need to book Sara?

 Can I have a copy of your presentation?

-Sorry, but no. I am delighted if you enjoyed my work (and/or sorry if you were at a birth and missed it!), but this is how I make my living, and I would not be able to continue to do this if I shared every presentation that I had spent hours (sometimes days) creating.
-Also, I sometimes use pictures of women / babies / families who have given their consent to have these shown in professional workshops but not to have them shared, copied or (especially) put on the Internet.
-I always ask people not to take photos of my powerpoints or to video my presentations for the same reasons, so any videos of my presentations or powerpoints that are out there have been taken without my consent.
-In lieu of handing out my work in this form, I always offer handouts, notes and/or links to free materials on this website and I am now endeavouring to offer a resources page for each session that I teach.
+Sorry, but no. We’re delighted if you enjoyed Sara’s talk (and/or sorry if you were at a birth and missed it), but this is how Sara makes a living, and she would not be able to continue to do this if she shared her presentations.
+She also sometimes uses pictures of women, babies and families who have given their consent to have these shown in professional workshops but not to have them shared, copied or (especially) put on the Internet.
+Sara always asks people not to take photos of my powerpoints or to video my presentations for the same reasons, so any videos of my presentations or powerpoints that are out there have been taken without her consent.
+In lieu of handing out her work in this form, Sara always offers handouts, notes and/or links to free materials on this website.

 Can I quote the articles on your website?

-Yes, please do (bearing in mind that you can quote small parts but not the whole!), but if the article you want to quote is in a form other than the PDF of the original article from the original journal then you may need to go back to the original to get the exact page number of the lines you want to quote.
+Yes, please do (bearing in mind that you can quote small parts but not the whole), but if the article you want to quote is in a form other than the PDF of the original article from the original journal then you may need to go back to the original to get the exact page number of the lines you want to quote.
 Please read this post, which might help you.

 Can I copy and paste your article / post onto my website?

-No, please don’t do that, because it directly undermines my ability to do this work.
-If you see articles of mine on web or file sharing sites other than those of the original publishers, then they are likely to be there without my consent.
-But by all means add a link to my website from a relevant page on yours and then we will both benefit.
+No, please don’t do that, because it directly undermines Sara’s ability to do this work.
+If you see Sara’s articles on web or file sharing sites other than those of the original publishers, then they are likely to be there without her consent.
+But by all means add a link to this website from a relevant page on yours and then we will both benefit.
 Please read this post, which might help you.

 Can I translate one of your articles into my language?